Modeling Dynamic Neural Activity by combining Naturalistic Video Stimuli and Stimulus-independent Latent Factors: Related work

-Existing data-driven neural response prediction methods fall into three categories: \begin{enumerate}[noitemsep, topsep=-5pt, leftmargin=*, itemsep=0pt, partopsep=0pt] \item deterministic models that predict neural activity from visual stimuli but do not account for response uncertainty and variability \citep{Sinz2018,gaussianreadout, Wang_foundation, Turishcheva2023, Vystrcilova2024.03.06.583740} \item probabilistic models focused on deriving a latent state from neural responses, sometimes conditioning on the external sensory inputs \citep{Gokcen2022-wo, sussillo2016lfadslatentfactor, Yu2009Gaussian, Schneider2023-ug} \item and models, using both sensory input and neuronal activity to predict the activity of other neurons \citep{bashiri_flow, Kim2023FlowField}. \end{enumerate} \cref{tab:related_work} summarizes related works in terms of inputs, outputs and presence of latents.
+Existing data-driven neural response prediction methods fall into three categories: \begin{enumerate}[noitemsep, topsep=-5pt, leftmargin=15pt, itemsep=0pt, partopsep=0pt] \item[\circled{1}] deterministic models that predict neural activity from visual stimuli but do not account for response uncertainty and variability \citep[e.g.][]{Sinz2018,gaussianreadout, Wang_foundation, Turishcheva2023, Vystrcilova2024.03.06.583740, antoniades2024neuroformermultimodalmultitaskgenerative}, \item[\circled{2}] probabilistic models focused on deriving a latent state from neural responses, sometimes conditioning on the external sensory inputs \citep{Gokcen2022-wo, sussillo2016lfadslatentfactor, Yu2009Gaussian, Schneider2023-ug}, \item[\circled{3}] models, using both sensory input and neuronal activity to predict other neurons' responses \citep{bashiri_flow, Kim2023FlowField}. \end{enumerate} \cref{tab:related_work} summarizes related works in terms of inputs, outputs, and presence of latents.